 "The biggest variable in golf -- especially in California -- is water, whether you can get it and what the cost is."

 Hoyt says the financial implications of the deal will be difficult on the club in the short term.
 He says Pasatiempo will pay for the entire cost of the water up front -- $1.6 million spread over the next five years -- leaving no payments the final 25 years of the agreement.
-The club has also taken out a loan to pay for an $8-million project to build a 500,000-gallon storage tank and its own pumping and filtration station.
+The club has also taken out a loan to pay for a $9-million project to build a 500,000-gallon storage tank and its own pumping and filtration station.
 Ground will be broken May 17 with scheduled completion in May 2017.

 Hoyt indicated the storage tank will be 85 percent buried behind Pasatiempo's 13th green and will be mostly covered by landscaping.
 No holes will close during construction.